Fate of Secondary Droplets Produced by High-speed Raindrops Interacting with a Liquid Pool: Results

 \subsubsection{Scaling law derivation and validation}

-The high $Re$ in the present simulations suggests that the formation of droplets may be better explained using the Kolmogorov--Hinze framework~\citep{Kolmogorov1949, Hinze1955}, in which a critical droplet size (i.e. the Hinze scale) determines whether the droplet will break up under the competing effects of turbulent fluctuations and surface tension forces.
-One notable application of this framework is found in studies of air-bubbles in breaking waves, where different scaling laws were identified for bubbles larger~\citep{garrett2000connection} and smaller~\citep{deane2002scale} than the Hinze scale.
+We use the Kolmogorov--Hinze framework \citep{Kolmogorov1949,Hinze1955} to guide the scaling analysis of the secondary droplet size distribution.
+This approach provides a dimensional argument for how droplet production may be controlled by the competition between inertial fluctuations and surface tension.
+In the present analysis, it is used to describe the surface-tension-controlled part of the spectrum.
+We do not attempt to derive a separate inertia-dominated scaling for larger droplets because the sample size is limited and the scatter is larger.
+One notable application of this framework is found in studies of air bubbles in breaking waves, where different scaling laws were identified for bubbles larger~\citep{garrett2000connection} and smaller~\citep{deane2002scale} than the Hinze scale.
 Inspired by these seminal works, we derive a power scaling law for the size spectrum of secondary droplets $N_d$, i.e., the number of secondary droplets per unit droplet radius increment per unit volume of air.
 It is assumed that $N_d$ is a multiplicative function of the rate of water being ejected into the air $Q$, i.e., the volume of water ejected per volume of air per second, surface tension $\sigma$, water density $\rho_w$, and droplet radius $r_s$.
 After equalizing the dimensions of these parameters, the following relationship between $N_d(r_s)$ and the droplet radius $r_s$ can be obtained:

-It is worth noting that, while this expression is similar to that derived by~\citet{deane2002scale}, which includes the impact velocity of the overturning breaking wave crest, we do not explicitly incorporate a velocity scale (say, the raindrop impact velocity) in our formulation.
-Its influence on the droplet spectrum is expected to be captured through $Q$ itself.
-For this reason, the velocity scale is omitted from this new scaling relationship.
-According to existing studies of drop--pool interaction~\citep{thoroddsen2012micro, tran2013air, wang2023analysis}, the pool surface below the raindrop becomes curved before impact occurs.
-Therefore, it is anticipated that this contact surface determines the amount of water ejected into air, yielding $Q\propto d^2$.
+It is worth noting that, while~\eqref{eq:spectrum} is similar to that derived by~\citet{deane2002scale}, we do not introduce the raindrop impact velocity as an additional independent parameter in the present scaling.
+Here, $Q$ is treated as the impact-driven water ejection rate and can therefore vary with the impact conditions, including the impact velocity.
+Thus, the present scaling should not be interpreted as assuming that velocity effects are negligible; rather, the effect of velocity is incorporated through its influence on $Q$.